ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 # MongoDB

-MongoDB engine is read-only table engine which allows to read data (`SELECT` queries) from remote MongoDB collection. `INSERT` queries are not supported.
+MongoDB engine is read-only table engine which allows to read data from remote MongoDB collection.

 Only MongoDB v3.6+ servers are supported.